min-nguyen/min-nguyen.github.io/_pages/about.md

 <br>
 <br>
-I work mainly as a development lead who designs and implements new languages and software that enable exciting things; this could be new ways of doing program analysis or software testing, to more modular programming solutions for data science or web development.
-My expertise is in typed and functional programming, like Haskell, but I'm a programming and design enthusiast in general.
-I love the chance to pick up and work with all kinds of paradigms -- systems, object oriented, and imperative.
+I work mainly as a development lead who implements new languages and software that enable exciting things; this could be more modular and safe approaches to data science, or new ways of doing program analysis and software testing.
+My expertise is in typed and functional programming, but I'm a language and program design enthusiast in general.
+I love the chance to work with all kinds of paradigms and ecosystems.

 </font>
 <br>